 The Guided Selling journey: first, the prospective customer is asked about their needs.
 In the meantime, the software continuously checks which variants of a product can be offered to the prospective customer and assembles the product.
 Along with the actual product, additional services can also be offered.
 Finally, a quotation is generated, if requested.

-- No expert knowledge is necessary – with Guided Selling, the configuration knowledge is within the software.
+- No expert knowledge required – the configuration knowledge is in the software.